Independent and confidential adoption counselling

 • support groups for birth families affected by adoption.

-Birth family counselling is available through our independent partner agency, The Adoption Journey.
+Birth family counselling is available through our independent partner agency, Hear 2 Listen.
 Your conversations are private and will not be shared unless you agree with your support worker that it would be in the child’s best interests for some information to be shared.
-The only exception to this is if concerns come up about the safety or wellbeing of a child which, where possible, the support worker will share their concerns.
+The only exception to this is if concerns come up about the safety or wellbeing of a child, where the support worker will share their concerns.

-• advocacy support to share your views with children’s services and other agencies
+• advocacy to help share your views with Children’s Services and other agencies

 • counselling or therapeutic support

-• advice on how you can contribute to a child’s life story book
+• guidance on contributing to a child’s life story book

-• advice on accessing adoption records and information held by children’s services or an adoption agency
+• advice on accessing adoption records and information held by agencies

-• information and support about reconnecting with an adult relative who was adopted.
+• support for reconnecting with an adult relative who was adopted.